 As the winter season approaches, dressing in warm protective attire becomes a necessity for combating cold weather.
 From its inception leather-made garments, accessories, and footwear have become popular in making a fashion statement.
 However, the skin of any animal can produce leather.
 Leathers were used by primitive man for constructing clothing, shoes and even shelter dating back to 2200 BC.
 Over the years leather, a byproduct to the dairy and livestock industry is certainly considered a luxury item.
 Leather seats are an upgrade in vehicles, expensive handbags are mostly made of leather and growing in popularity, and homeowners have even begun installing leather flooring.

 When cleaning leather the overall assumption is to use a mild detergent and less is more.
-With Powerizer we have had much success in cleaning leather shoes however, this blog will include helpful tips about safely cleaning your leather jackets using Powerizer Complete.
+This blog will include helpful tips about safely cleaning your leather jackets using Powerizer Complete.

 When leather becomes wet, moisture can compromise the finish and leave patches of uneven discoloration.
 However, the most common issue is soap residues are not rinsed thoroughly from the surface and left to dry then harden which prevents the material from breathing and cracks to form.
 Thankfully, not all soaps are the same.
 It's not uncommon for a "mild soap" to have between 20-30 ingredients.